Blickfeldkurier/cdumpd/README.md

-# Cdumpd - Watch folder for Coredumps and upload them
+# Cdumpd - Watch folder for Coredumps and upload them to a Webservice

 ## Dependencies
  * Curl